 In connection with the European Initiatives, which are substantially complete, we implemented a series of initiatives within the Global Batteries & Personal Care segment in Europe to reduce operating costs and rationalize our manufacturing structure.
 These initiatives include the relocation of certain operations at our Ellwangen, Germany packaging center to the Dischingen, Germany battery plant, transferring private label battery production at our Dischingen, Germany battery plant to our manufacturing facility in China and restructuring Europe's sales, marketing and support functions.
-We recorded approximately \$7 million and \$21 million of pretax restructuring and related charges of approximately \$27 million since the inception of the European Initiatives.
+We recorded approximately \$7 million and \$21 million of pretax restructuring and related charges during Fiscal 2007 and Fiscal 2006, respectively, in connection with the European Initiatives.
+We have recorded pretax restructuring and related charges of approximately \$27 million since the inception of the European Initiatives.